Petrels of The Petrel Station

 Scientific name: Pelecanoides urinatrix

-Common Diving Petrels are the smallest petrels regularly encountered on The Petrel Station seabird tours and one of the most entertaining.
-Tiny, energetic, and often comically frantic, they usually fly low over the water with continuous rapid wingbeats, or suddenly dive under the surface to disappear from us.
+Common Diving Petrels are the smallest petrels regularly encountered on The Petrel Station seabird tours and are pretty entertaining.
+Tiny, energetic, and often comically frantic, they usually fly low over the water with continuous rapid wingbeats, or dive under the surface to hide.

-They breed locally in winter, and on winter tours we can sometimes encounter 1,000+ birds on a tour.
-When numbers are high, little groups can be seen flying off in all directions around the boat, creating a fun and lively scene.
+They breed locally in big numbers in winter, and we can sometimes encounter 1,000+ birds on our winter tours, when they’ll be diving under then popping back up or flying off in all directions.
 They are also famously difficult to photograph, which only seems to make people try even harder.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Shearwaters, Storm Petrels, Prions, Skuas and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Shearwaters, Storm Petrels, Prions, Skuas and other seabird species seen.